-- 1.tib full backup version. - 2.tib, 3.tib, 4.tib incremental backup versions.
+■ 1.tib-file of full backup version.

+2.tib, 3.tib, 4.tib-files of incremental backup versions.

 Incremental method is the most useful when you need frequent backup versions and the ability to roll back to a specific point in time.
 As a rule, incremental backup versions are considerably smaller than full or differential versions.
 On the other hand, incremental versions require more work for the program to provide recovery.

-In the example above, to recover the entire work from 4.tib file, Acronis True Image reads data from all backup versions.
+Recovery: In the example above, to recover the entire work from the 4.tib file, you need to have all the backup versions-1.tib, 2.tib, 3.tib, and 4.tib.
 Therefore, if you lose an incremental backup version or it becomes corrupted, all later incremental versions are unusable.